-Bristol Light Festival is founded by Bristol City Centre Business Improvement District (BID) and presented in partnership with Redcliffe & Temple BID.
-The festival is curated by creative director Katherine Jewkes.
+Bristol Light Festival is presented by Bristol City Centre Business Improvement District (BID) presented in partnership with Redcliffe & Temple BID.
+The festival is also supported by Broadmead BID, Cabot Circus and other host venues and partners.
+The festival is curated by Creative Director Katherine Jewkes.

+We are proud to be a festival which uses local talent and suppliers and engages the hospitality industry at this traditionally quiet time of year.
 We recognise that the events industry has a direct impact on the local, regional and global environment.
-As a BID, we are dedicated to providing a high-quality event while minimising the environmental impact of the festival.
+As a BID we are dedicated to providing a high-quality event while minimising the environmental impact of the festival.

 Bristol Light Festival aims to reduce the environmental impact of the festival by encouraging and enabling people to travel sustainably and by reducing energy use and waste.

-For this year’s festival we have taken the ‘Vision 2025 pledge’ which means we have committed to significantly reducing the event’s climate impact by 2025.
+As a festival we have taken the ‘Vision 2025 pledge’ which pledges that all future events commit to significantly reducing our climate impact by 2025.
+For more information on Vision 2025 please see below.

 Energy

 • Bristol Light Festival is a low energy event.
-The only energy requirements are for the light installations themselves with all installations powered by the grid and every effort is made to ensure generators or temporary power is not used for the event.
+The only energy requirements are for the light and technical installations themselves, with them being powered by the grid.
+Every effort is made to ensure generators or temporary power is not used for the event.

-• All installations use LED lights to reduce energy use and are switched off throughout the day and overnight.
+• Where possible all installations use LED lights to reduce energy use and are switched off throughout the day and overnight.

 • We have a commitment to present all our work using sustainable measures – either powered from the grid or using rechargeable batteries.